prashil3k/clauding/hangeoroeum/DESIGN-SPEC.md

 - **The "see" (SA) exercises are fine.** They're spaced out between active exercises, not clustered.
 For the first-ever session, starting with SA is appropriate since there's nothing to warm up with.

 ### What was fixed
 - **Dialogue speaker assignment was backwards.** The old B-A-B pattern assigned learned phrases to the other speaker (e.g., barista saying "얼마예요?" instead of the customer).
-Fixed to A-B-A: user says learned phrases, other speaker gives a natural response.
+Fixed to A-B-A: user says learned phrases, other speaker gives a natural response.  however, right now it is only three lines.
+It should at least be 5 to 7 lines.

-### What to address later (not blocking)
+### What else to address
-- ~~**32 cards per session is on the high side.** Not a problem for motivated sessions, but needs session checkpoints (see Roadmap #1) for users who only have 1 minute.~~ → **Resolved.** Session checkpoints implemented (every 8 cards, persistent save).
-- ~~**No difficulty gating on interest reordering.** A user interested in philosophy could get TOPIK 2 sessions before finishing TOPIK 1 basics.
-Band-based reordering is Roadmap #2.~~ → **Resolved.** Band-based reordering implemented.
+- **No difficulty gating on interest reordering.** A user interested in philosophy could get TOPIK 2 sessions before finishing TOPIK 1 basics.
+Band-based reordering is Roadmap #2. → **Resolved.** Band-based reordering implemented.
 - **Interest topic map is regex-only.** Works for common keywords but misses novel phrasing.
 AI-based mapping is Roadmap #4.